jolicode/castor/README.md

 > [!NOTE]
 > Castor is still in early development, and the API is not stable yet.
 Even if
-> it not likely to change, it is still possible that it will change in the
+> it is unlikely, it is still possible that it will change in the
 > future.

 ## Usage